BrickCraftDream/Shining-Mask-stuff/ble-protocol.md

     - After every successfull packet transfer, the mask respons with REOKOK for that image/packet.
     - The last packet can have less than `98` bytes, so the data length byte is calculated for the less than `98` bytes.
     - After that, the packet gets padded up to the full `100` bytes.
+    - Note that the packet does not need encrypting.
   - After all packets have been uploaded, the program sends the [`DATCP`](#datcp) command, to wich the mask respons with [`DATCPOK`](#datcpok).

 -----------------------------------------------------------------